1ong1evi/by-the-fire/README.md

 ## Usage

-To run the program download the main file.
+To run the program download the main file or import the code into a main file.
 Then type the following code bellow in the path of that file in your terminal.

 `python main.py`